Oct 17-19 | Hosted by the Grand Strand Chapter

 No, we will have a record of all attendees who registered.
 You do not need to print or bring a ticket.

-The primary event space will be Brookgreen Gardens, located at 1931 Brookgreen Drive, Murrells Inlet, SC 29576 (Off US Highway 17 Bypass, between Murrells Inlet and Pawleys Island).
+The primary event space will be Brookgreen Gardens, located at 1931 Brookgreen Drive, Murrells Inlet, SC 29576 (off US Highway 17 Bypass, between Murrells Inlet and Pawleys Island).

 When you arrive at Brookgreen Gardens, let the person at the gate know that you are there for the SCNPS symposium and they will give you directions to the event.
 We will have a central information table and welcome everyone on Saturday morning at the Lowcountry Center.